exonum/exonum-doc/src/architecture/storage.md

 - Get, set and remove value by key
 - Check if the specific key presents
 - Iterate over the key-value pairs in the lexicographic key order
-- Clear the table (i.e., remove all stored values)
+- Clear the table (i.e., remove all stored key-value pairs)

 !!! warning
     `BaseIndex` should not be used directly.
 Rather, you should use a built-in